yssource/rhai/README.md

 }
 ```

-This example shows how to register multiple functions (or, in this case, multiple overloaded versions of the same function)
+The above example shows how to register multiple functions (or, in this case, multiple overloaded versions of the same function)
 under the same name.
-This enables function overloading based on the number and types of parameters.

 Fallible functions
 ------------------